vikas100/home-harmony-demo/README.md

 Embed the binary into your project by dropping the framework into the Embedded Binaries section.

 ###### Run Script Build phase:
 Add the following shell script as a "New Run Script" in XCode for your app's target.
 This is necessary to strip out the x86 contents prior to release to the app store or installation onto a device.
 We must package both the x86 and arm slices in one embedded binary.
-Because apple does not provide this facility, this script is necessary
+Because apple does not provide this facility, this script is necessary. *Important: this must be the last script in the process.*

 ```
 if [ -f "${BUILT_PRODUCTS_DIR}/${FRAMEWORKS_FOLDER_PATH}/HomeAugmentation.framework/strip-frameworks.sh" ]; then